Trump comments on Jews who vote for Democrats draw outrage

 While the White House formally distanced itself from Schumer's comments, the Democratic leader and key ally was voicing an opinion increasingly held across Mr. Biden's administration.

-Schumer - whom Trump accused of being "very anti-Israel now" - responded by accusing Trump of "making highly partisan and hateful rants."
+Schumer — a longtime supporter of Israel whom Trump accused of being "very anti-Israel now" — responded by accusing Trump of "making highly partisan and hateful rants."

 "To make Israel a partisan issue only hurts Israel and the US-Israeli relationship," he wrote on X.